 6. Flexibility to Show Ads –

 This is another major reason that forced me to migrate to WordPress.
 I have a separate blog that I only use for Adsense and when it’s on blogspot, I used to feel that I’s not able to monetize my site properly.
-I was getting significant traffic but due to lack of control over Blogger, I couldn’t have placed ads where I wanted to which was directly effecting my earnings.
+I was getting significant traffic but due to lack of control over Blogger, I couldn’t have placed ads where I wanted to which was directly affecting my earnings.

 In terms to monetize your blog properly, you should have full control on your blog but as you already know, Blogger offers little or very less control.

 After thinking and analyzing pros and cons of Blogger to WordPress migration, I moved my blog to WordPress.
 I’m getting good results but yet to obtain desired.
-Now, I have the flexibility to place ads where ever I want like in between posts content, under header, under post title, before the last paragraph or after first paragraph, in the middle of the post, or in short anywhere.
+Now, I have the flexibility to place ads where ever I want like in between posts content, under the header, under the post title, before the last paragraph or after the first paragraph, in the middle of the post, or in short anywhere.

 I’ve have purchased StudioPress Genesis Framework, that is an ad ready and responsive framework, for my site.
 I’m happy that I took a smart decision and now I’m getting good results.
 I’ve mentioned 10 reasons why I chose Genesis Theme for my WordPress blog.

 Blogger includes date, month, and year to its permalink which makes ever green posts obsolete.
 Though it has recently added custom permalink option but still, you cannot remove date, month, and year from your Blogger permalinks.
 Ever green posts require permalinks without date and month but Blogger does not allow its users to remove date and month from their permalinks.